zzhangjii/learning-library/workshops/intelligent-chatbots/LabGuide100.md

 Now you've got 4 intents (ShowMenu, OrderFood, OrderBeverages and ExitFlow) and an entity named as ItemSize.
 You need to associate the **OrderFood** and **OrderBeverages** intents with **ItemSize** entity, and it's easy to do it.

-On the left-navigation bar, click the **â€œIntentâ€?** icon, and on the right, find the **Intent Entities** area.
+On the left-navigation bar, click the ** Intent ?** icon, and on the right, find the **Intent Entities** area.

-Click the greenÂ **Entity**Â button and selectÂ **ItemSize**Â from the list, after selection your screen will look like image shown below:
+Click the green  **Entity**  button and select  **ItemSize**  from the list, after selection your screen will look like image shown below:

 ![D:\\Workshop\_Bot\\Capture12.PNG](images/100/image20.png)

 The entity is added and a required flag is set.
-If you want you can remove the entity by clicking theÂ **(x)**Â to the right of the entity name.
+If you want you can remove the entity by clicking the  **(x)**  to the right of the entity name.
 Do not remove the entity from your intent.

 ### **Step 7**: Define the Conversation Flow